dinbrca/devbay.net/site/sdk/guides/installation.md

 ## Versions

 Because each SDK is its own project they will be at different versions to one another.
-This is due to the fact that the eBay API services are not updated at the same time.
-Note also that the SDK versioning system does not follow the one used by the API.
 To help determine which version of a SDK you require there is a [complete list of each SDK, and the API version they support](https://github.com/davidtsadler/ebay-sdk/wiki/SDK-and-eBay-API-Versions) available.
 If during the development of your project you want to keep up with the latest changes you can specify `dev-master` as the version.

 {% highlight javascript %}
 {